trodemaster/packerbugs/README.md

-# packerbugs
-#H1 To reproduce the issue https://github.com/hashicorp/packer/issues/6947 see below
+# To reproduce the issue https://github.com/hashicorp/packer/issues/6947 see below

-This packer template has two nearly identical builders.
+##This packer template has two nearly identical builders.
 *qemu-legacy* uses the qemu args "-usbdevice tablet" which works on 2.x qemu but has issues on 3.x *qemu-new* uses the newer syntax "-usb -device usb-tablet" which works well for qemu 3.x but packer is having issues with multiple -device argument processing

-Set some env vars to get logging setup and such source ./envvars.sh
+##Set some env vars to get logging setup and such
+source ./envvars.sh

-Both templates need the following options in addition to the usb tablet device configured.
+##Both templates need the following options in addition to the usb tablet device configured.
 "disk_interface": "virtio-scsi"
 "net_device": "virtio-net"

-Build the legacy version
+##Build the legacy version
 packer build -force -only qemu-legacy Ubuntu1804.json

 This is what the qemu string looks like for qemu-legacy.
 Note the scsi devices are present.